AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/ControlFlow/Contexts/ElabBody/tc.rst

 Recognize statements in package elaboration bodies and nested blocks therein
 =============================================================================

-Check that statements are recognized in package elaboration bodies and nested blocks therein.
+Check statement coverage for statements in package bodies and in nested blocks inside such bodies.

-"with" a package known to feature straight elaboration code only and verify that nothing is reported uncovered for this body.
-Arrange to have a local block there, to check that nested statements are handled as well.
+"with" a package known to only contain straight elaboration code, and verify that nothing is reported uncovered for this body.
+Include a local block in that package body, to check that nested statements are correctly reported as covered.